dime-scheduler/sdk-dotnet/README.md

 `dotnet add package Dime.Scheduler`

-## Prerequisites

-To clone and run this application, you'll need Visual Studio 2022 or higher.
-It is built on the latest versions of .NET and C#.

 ## Usage

 The `DimeSchedulerClient` class is the entry point and it is where all endpoints are exposed: